Whitney-Nihi/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 README file display a list of my 0x03-shell_variables_expansions scripts and their functions -0-alias - creates an alias
 -1-hello_you - prints 'hello user'
+-2-path - adds /action to the PATH variable